 TIP: Be well prepared if you choose to camp here.
 Bring food, water, and other necessary camping equipment, including flashlights, as there are no amenities nearby.

 Activities on the island

 Since Agistri is small with a laid-back vibe, activities on the island are somewhat limited compared to more commercially-developed islands.

 There are no organized tours on Agistri as there are on many other larger islands.

 However, Agistri should be your choice if you want to enjoy the natural beauty of the environment and experience total relaxation either at the beach or in the hills and villages of the countryside.

-Enjoy your day sunbathing with a leisurely lunch at seaside tavernas in the mid-afternoons.
-In the evenings, sip a drink at a bar under the stars while listening to your favorite music.
+Enjoy your day sunbathing with a leisurely lunch at a seaside taverna in the mid-afternoon.
+In the evening, sip a drink at a bar under the stars while listening to your favorite music.

-If you’re feeling a bit adventurous, go ahead and follow the old footpaths across the island which lead to small villages, tiny chapels, secluded beaches, and hilltops with mesmerizing views of the sea and mountains.
+If you’re feeling a bit adventurous, go ahead and follow the old footpaths across the island; discover small villages, tiny chapels, secluded beaches, and hilltops with mesmerizing views of the sea and mountains.